KF59874/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## 1. Overview of the analysis: Explain the purpose of the new analysis.
-The data from a ride-sharing company has been analysed to determine what how ride-sharing companies perform depending on the type of city they are operating in.
-The different city types included: urban, suburban and rural cities.
+The data from a ride-sharing company has been analysed to determine how ride-sharing companies perform depending on the type of city they are operating in.
+The different city types included: rural, suburban and urban cities.

 ## 2. Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.